-- band method books

-- musical instruments and equipment
+- vocal technique books and resources

 - solo and ensemble repertoire

 - staff paper

 - subject-appropriate movies/DVDs/CDs

 - appropriate technology software and devices

 - recording and performance equipment

 Assessment, Evaluation and Communication of Student Learning and Achievement: The primary purpose of assessment and evaluation is to improve student learning and to help students assume responsibility for their learning.
-Mid-semester and final marks are determined through evaluations or Assessments of Learning which typically occur towards the end of a unit and end of semester.
-During the learning process information about a student's learning is gathered and used by the teacher and student to inform decisions that affect goal setting and teaching in the classroom.
+Mid-semester and final marks are determined through evaluations or Assessments of Learning which typically occur toward the end of a unit and end of semester.
+During the learning process, information about a student's learning is gathered and used by the teacher and student to inform decisions that affect goal setting and teaching in the classroom.
 The data gathered as Assessment as Learning and Assessment for Learning do not carry a mark weight but do play a crucial role in student success as they help inform the teacher about each student's progress.
 Assessments including conversations, observations, and products allow teachers to provide descriptive feedback that is clear, specific, meaningful, and timely to support improved learning and achievement.

-Learning Skills and Work Habits: Responsibility, organization, independent work, collaboration, initiative, self-regulation) will be reported by a letter (E = Excellent, G = Good, S = Satisfactory, N = Needs Improvement).
+Learning Skills and Work Habits: Responsibility, Organization, Independent Work, Collaboration, Initiative, Self-regulation will be reported by a letter (E = Excellent, G = Good, S = Satisfactory, N = Needs Improvement).
 These skills and habits support a high level of success in meeting the course expectations in addition to contributing to the development of positive life and work skills for the future.